 But did you know that spikes in blood sugar, as a result of eating refined carbohydrates and sugars, stress, or poor sleep, can all lead to the overproduction of insulin?
 That’s partly why reducing refined sugar and ensuring that your meals contain a healthy balance of nutrients, on top of stress reduction, is key.

-But if you’re doing that, then there are two very important components that can make all the difference to your Insulin sensitivity, both during and Postmenopause.
-And they are: Adding weight training to your workouts, and making sure you’re getting enough protein.
+But if you’re doing that, then there are two very important components that can make all the difference to your Insulin sensitivity, all through your transition.
+And they are: Weight training and Protein.

 Although, weightlifting and protein shakes are often seen as men’s territory, that couldn’t be further from the truth.
 Increasing your protein intake and lifting weights are two of the most effective things you can do to stabilize your blood sugar as you transition through Menopause.
 What’s more, protein supports feeling full, which in turn can support weight loss.

 So, if you’re adding protein to your diet during Menopause, aim for 100g of protein in total every day, to begin with.
 If, though, you’ve incorporated weight training into your workouts, ideally three times a week, slowly increase that amount until you’re consuming 1g of protein per pound of body weight every day.